mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

 ELECTRONIC WARFARE

-With access to the ship’s sensor suites, this software package provides aid to the vessel’s electronic warfare experts by quickly finding the correct frequencies to disrupt a target and then applying massive processing power to break through any firewall security.
+With access to the ship's sensor suites, this software package provides aid to the vessel's electronic warfare experts by quickly finding the correct frequencies to disrupt a target and then applying massive processing power to break through any firewall security.